kampfj/Room-Matching-Machine/README.md

        - randomized rooming takes into account disrequests (participants who can't share a room under any circumstances)

-       - all that matters for randomized construction is that the correct names are in 'names.txt'.
+       - all that matters for randomized construction is that the correct names are under "NAMES" in 'names.txt'.
 Beyond that, you can put whatever you want in the file

 ## Use